Fidelity's Bolton extends stay at China fund

 Last year a spate of accounting scandals at Chinese companies shook confidence in the country.

-Shares in the fund, which runs assets of almost 520 million pounds ($826 million), are trading at close to 79 pence, a six percent discount to its net asset value. ($1 = 0.6295 British pounds)
+Shares in the fund, which runs assets of almost 520 million pounds, are trading at close to 79 pence, a six percent discount to its net asset value.

 (Reporting by Tommy Wilkes; Editing by David Cowell)